Honor killings by region: France

+The Napoleonic Code was also influential in Latin America; Haiti, a former French colony, maintained an honor killing law similar to that of the Napoleonic Code until 2005, when it was repealed.
+The Napoleonic Code was also influential in the "marry-your-rapist laws" (in force in France until 1994), which were exported to other parts of the world too.

 Germany

 Investigating criminal records for partner homicides from the years 1996–2005, the German Federal Criminal Police Office concluded that there were about 12 cases of honor killings in Germany per year, including cases involving collective family honor and individual male honor, out of an average about 700 annual homicides.
 An accompanying study of all homicides in Baden-Württemberg shows that men from Turkey, Yugoslavia, and Albania have a between three and five times overrepresentation for partner homicides, both honor and non-honor-related.
 The causes for the higher rate were given as low education and social status of these groups along with cultural traditions of violence against women.
 A 2009 book on honor killings reported that in some cases of honor killing that were brought before German courts, murder charges had been reduced to manslaughter.
 This has been called the "honor defense".

 In 2005 Der Spiegel reported: "In the past four months, six Muslim women living in Berlin have been murdered by family members".
 The article went on to cover the case of Hatun Sürücü, a Turkish woman who was murdered by her brother for not staying with the husband she was forced to marry, and for "living like a German".
 Precise statistics on how many women die every year in such honor killings are hard to come by, as many crimes are never reported, said Myria Boehmecke of the Tübingen-based women's group Terre des Femmes.
 The group tries to protect Muslim girls and women from oppressive families.
 The Turkish women's organization Papatya has documented 40 instances of honor killings in Germany since 1996.
 Hatun Sürücü's brother was convicted of murder and jailed for nine years and three months by a German court in 2006.
 In 2001, Turkish immigrant Mikdat Sacin murdered his 18-year-old daughter Funda Sacin as she refused to marry her cousin from Ankara, Turkey in a forced marriage and secretly married her boyfriend instead.
 Mikdat S. has fled to his home country Turkey and has yet to come before a court.
 In 2005, twenty-five-year-old Turkish man Ali Karabey murdered his sister Gönul Karabey for having a German boyfriend.
 "She disgraced the family", he testified and he felt called upon to punish her with death.
 He was sentenced to life imprisonment by a German court in 2006.